KingCowfish/Hazy-Touch-Web-App/README.md

 Update 6/14:
 So bootstrap proved too unwieldly to maintain (I would fix something only for something else to break) so I decided to remove it.
 This proved to be a better decision than I had originally intended as I realize I have far more options now and will be updating the services view with far more interesting modals.
 Will begin to update once I figure out what sort of modals I want to use.

+Update 6/16:
+Figured out the JavaScript so now the modals will open appropriately.
+Next stop is to fix the css which is a total mess as even the code snippets that I got the idea for the modals from didn't work fully.
+My hope is to get it done and cleaned by the end of the week (hopefully sooner, but we shall have to see).